 Applying these methodologies on the Eocene Aquifer, Palestine indicates that statistical learning machines can be most effectively used to design a groundwater quality monitoring network in real-life aquifers.
 On the other hand, VOI analysis indicates that for the value of monitoring to exceed the cost of monitoring, more work is needed to improve the accuracy of the network and to increase people’s awareness of the pollution problem and the available alternatives.

 Khader, Abdelhaleem I., "Value of Information in Design of Groundwater Quality Monitoring Network under Uncertainty" (2012).
 All Graduate Theses and Dissertations.
-Paper 1325.
+1325.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .